 Do you ever see that distinct “flying cigar” silhouette?
 Or small birds that could be mistaken for bats during the day?
 Chances are you are looking at a chimney swift.
 These birds used to dwell in caves, cliff faces, and hollow trees, but with the design of chimneys in North America by European settlers, these little birds found the perfect home in chimneys.
 Their long claws make it suited to cling to the walls of chimneys or other vertical surfaces.
 The nests they build inside your chimney look like a half-saucer of loosely woven twigs stuck together and cemented to the walls of the chimney with the bird’s glue-like saliva.

-What can be done to stop these birds from nesting in your chimney?
+What can be done to stop chimney swifts from nesting in your chimney?

 The key to keeping these birds out of the chimney is prevention.
-Chimneys without caps are the perfect opportunity for the birds to use as a place to build a nest.
-We suggest adding a cap to your chimney to not only help with deterring these birds from causing problems with venting your appliances, but they also help keep other birds and animals from making nests in your chimneys as well.
+A chimney without a chimney cap is the perfect opportunity for the birds to use it as a place to build a nest.
+We suggest adding a chimney cap to your chimney to not only help with deterring these birds from causing problems with venting your appliances, but they also help keep other birds and animals from making nests in your chimneys as well.
 Chimney caps also help with rain and debris.

 What if you hear chirping or rustling sounds inside your chimney?
 What if you know you have something nesting inside?